wm97artsociety/firebasecryptomarket/README.md

 perks to the software
+firebase product center update firebase api and such on the code to activate product display globally

 crypto payments with usd payments tax download papers for taxs easy sell and do tax feature